 - Seven diverse and complex initiatives were on the table, but team members didn’t have an adequate understanding of the initiatives outside their own disciplines.

-To succeed, facilitators needed 100 percent participation, a goal that is rarely achieved in sessions of this size.
-This would maximize the quality and diversity of the information exchange in a tightly budgeted timeframe.
+To maximize the quality and diversity of the information exchange, facilitators needed 100 percent participation–a goal that is rarely achieved in sessions of this size and especially with a tightly budgeted timeframe.

 Solution – Enter GoWall

 Facilitators leveraged GoWall to drive engagement during the workshop and increase the diversity and quality of the insights they received.

 Day 1: Initiative Review

 How do you facilitate understanding and alignment across seven diverse, complex initiatives in a 6-hour period?
 Each of the seven initiative owners presented a 45-minute overview followed by the use of Edward de Bono’s Six Thinking Hats method in 5-minute segments.
 This encouraged parallel thinking and drove participants to analyze each initiative and align around meaning and potential impact.

 The team was highly engaged and contributed as many as 50 notes during each of the seven Six Thinking Hats segments.
 By the end of the session, facilitators had collected 141 insights that were specific to each initiative using GoWall’s Notes and Fields functionality.
 This level of targeted participation and the sheer number of quality inputs would not have been possible without GoWall.

 With the team now aligned and familiar with each initiative, facilitators launched into Day 2.